utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 ```

-In this scenario, you'll need to configure the parent directory of `enums` and `messages` i.e. `protos` as your import path in Postman.
+In this scenario, you'll need to configure the parent directory of `enums` and `messages` (in other words, `protos`) as your import path in Postman.
 The added import path can look something like this: `/Users/johndoe/projects/my-app/protos/`.
 You can configure import paths in a request using the **Import paths option** in the **Import flow** after you select the file to import.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-service-definition/adding-import-paths.gif" alt="Adding import paths">

 ### Creating a new protobuf API

 Go to the **Service definition** tab and select **Create New API**.
 This brings up the create new API flow where you will have to name the new API and the version and select the type of API you want to create.
-Postman supports creating a protobuf API in _protobuf 2_ and _protobuf 3_.
+Postman supports creating a protobuf API in versions 2 and 3 of the [protobuf language](https://protobuf.dev/reference/protobuf/).
 Once you’re done, select **Create New API**.
 This opens the API in the Postman API Builder in a new tab.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-service-definition/create-new-api.jpeg" alt="Creating a new API">